Michelle Law

-Michelle Law is an Asian Australian writer and screenwriter.
+Michelle Law is an Australian writer.
 She is known for the web series Homecoming Queens, and the book Sh*t Asian Mothers Say, co-authored by her brother Benjamin Law, and her 2017 play Single Asian Female.
+She is of Chinese descent.

 Early life and education

 Law was born on the Sunshine Coast, Queensland, as the fifth of five children to immigrant parents from Hong Kong and Malaysia.
 She attended Sunshine Coast school Immanuel Lutheran College, Buderim throughout her school years.

 She completed a Bachelor of Fine Arts in creative writing at the Queensland University of Technology.

 Career

 She wrote the adolescent-themed short film Bloomers, released in 2013, which was completed through successful crowdfunding and Screen Australia's Short Film Completion Fund.

 She presented on the topic of co-authorship with her brother Benjamin Law, as part of the Literary Friendship series at the 2014 Sydney Writers' Festival.

 Her 2017 play, Single Asian Female, a comedy about a Chinese-Australian family, was considered to be groundbreaking in Australian theatre, as it featured three Chinese-Australian women in leading roles.
 It opened at Brisbane's Roundhouse Theatre for La Boite Theatre Company in February 2017, and at Sydney's Belvoir St Theatre in February 2018.

 In August 2017, Law was commissioned by SBS Television and Screen Australia to co-write a comedy drama series, Homecoming Queens.
 She co-wrote the semi-autobiographical series, which focuses on two friends with chronic illness living in Queensland, with Chloë Reeson.
 It premiered on SBS on Demand in April 2018, with Law playing the part of "Michelle Low" and Liv Hewson playing the part of Chloë Reeson.

-Law's play Top Coat, a body swap comedy, is being staged by Sydney Theatre Company, directed by Courtney Stewart, from 26 June to 6 August 2022.
+Law's play Top Coat, a body swap comedy, was staged by Sydney Theatre Company, directed by Courtney Stewart, from 26 June to 6 August 2022.